pyccel.ast.numpyext module#

 order (str, default='C') – The order specified in the argument of the function call.

-- property fill_value#
+- property fill_valueView on GitHub#

 The value with which the array will be filled on initialisation.